|This is an unofficial version.

 "government reporting entity" has the same meaning as in The Financial Administration Act. (« entité comptable du gouvernement »)

-"minister", except in section 8, means the Minister of Finance. (« ministre »)
+"minister", except in sections 8 and 8.1, means the Minister of Finance. (« ministre »)

 "public accounts", in relation to a fiscal year, means the public accounts for that year under section 65 of The Financial Administration Act. (« comptes publics »)